MyPravite-Project/webgui/README.md

 If not run interactively, `docker ps -l` shows the last Docker container started, `docker log <id>` shows the output (which will be the `plack` process output for WebGUI), and `docker stop <id>` stops it.

+Use `docker stop <id>` to stop the container and `docker start <id>` to start it again.  `docker ps -a` shows all containers, including stopped ones.

+Each time `docker run` is executed, a new, distinct, persistent copy of WebGUI's database and uploads will be created.
+Generally, you'll want to only one or a few containers, and then continue to re-start that same one or few.
+That way, changes you've made in the CMS are persisted.

-See http://docker.com for instructions for Windows and Mac OSX.
+See http://docker.com for more usage information, and for installation instructions for Windows and Mac OSX.

 Please report problems and suggestions for improvements for that in the Docker ticket at https://github.com/AlliumCepa/webgui/issues/8.